 Shows the minimum size of ROM required to contain the image.
-This does not include ZI data and debug information which is not stored in the ROM.
+This size does not include ZI data and debug information that is not stored in the ROM.

-5.1 Options for getting information about linker-generated files on page 5-84.
-11.60 --info=topic[,topic,...] on page 11-283.
+5.1 Options for getting information about linker-generated files on page 5-84 11.60 --info=topic[,topic,...] on page 11-285